-Zöldveltelini is better known by its German name: Grüner Veltliner.
-Zold (just as Grüner), means green.
-It is a well-known variety in neighboring Austria, but in Hungary its potential hasn’t really been explored yet.
-It is still rare to find a high quality Hungarian wine produced with this grape.
-That is why we are so excited about this Zöldveltelini from the Hernyák family!
-The grapes come from the winery’s adjacent vineyard, a small plot located in the heart of the beautiful Öreghegy (“old hill”) in Etyek.
-The grapes were hand-harvested in late-autumn and, after one night of settling, the juice was transferred to second- and third-use oak barrels where the wine fermented and aged for five months before bottling.
-Zöldveltelini is Tomi Hernyák’s favorite grape—which is why his other favorite thing (his dog Bizsu)—was selected as the image on the label.
-Hernyák’s Zöldveltelini has a richer body and a milder acidity when compared to the classic Austrian style of Grüner Veltliner.
-This is a versatile food wine that can create a perfect pairing with a range of creamy pasta dishes, shellfish, and rich poultry dishes.
+Zöldveltelini is the Hungarian name of Grüner Veltliner, which the neighboring Austrians are masterful with.
+(Both Zöld and Grüner translate as green.)
+However, in Hungary the potential of this wine hasn’t really been explored yet, and it is still rare to find a high-quality Hungarian Zöldveltelini.
+That is why we are so excited about this Hernyák Zöldveltelini!
+The Hernyák family has about 17 acres of vineyards, which they have been farming entirely organically since 2015.
+The grapes for this wine come from the vineyard which is adjacent to the winery, a small plot located in the heart of Etyek’s beautiful Öreghegy (“old hill”).
+This is where the Hernyák family settled 25 years ago when they left Yugoslavia to start a new life in Hungary, steadily building their gorgeous estate by hand.
+The grapes for this wine were hand-harvested in late-autumn and, after one night of settling, the juice was transferred to second- and third-use oak barrels where the wine fermented and aged for five months before bottling.
+Zöldveltelini is Tomi Hernyák’s favorite grape—which is why his other favorite thing (his dog Bizsu) was selected as the label’s image.
+Hernyák’s Zöldveltelini has a richer body and a milder acidity in comparison to the classic Austrian style of Grüner Veltliner.
+This is a versatile food wine, which can be a perfect pairing with a range of creamy pasta dishes, shellfish, rich poultry dishes, or fried foods.